Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

  Check out the full list [issues page](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues) to get an overview of everything that is happening.
 Feel free to flag an issue with `design` at any time to summon a designer.

+ If your committing changes to the docs only add `[skip ci]` to your commit message to save build time.

 ⬇️

 🖥 **CI** builds the app and deploys to phones via firebase app distribution.